blackbird71SR/Hello-World/README.md

 - [x] **Matlab**

+- [x] **Mint**

+Mint is a refreshing, strongly typed, expression-oriented programming language for the front-end web.

 - [x] **Nim**

 Nim is a systems and applications programming language.
 Statically typed and compiled, it provides unparalleled performance in an elegant package.